Guidelines for Authors

 Tables should be numbered sequentially (table 1, 2, i.e. non section-specific).
 In the main text they should be referenced as table (i.e. not as tab.
 1).
 During typesetting phase they will be put at the top or the bottom of the page where their first reference occurs.

 Every table must have a caption, and its content should not be split across pages.
-If a longer table is required (i.e. must span multiple pages), it should preferrably start at the top of the page.
+If a longer table is required (i.e. must span multiple pages), it should preferably start at the top of the page.

 Acknowledgments: